 phil and teds Lobster Review

 Pros: Very portable, easy to place, 4-point shoulder harness, crotch panel

 Cons: Poor table compatability, not enough room for baby, tray could fit better, expensive

 Our Analysis and Test Results

-Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, Phil and Teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
+Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
 Their About page also has one of their employees coining the phrase "living dynamically with kids in tow."
-This New Zealand-based company, most known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and spry competition.
+This New Zealand-based company, best known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and vigorous competition.

 Ease Of Use

-The Lobster earned a 5 of 10 in Ease of Use, placing it smack dab in the middle of the chairs reviewed.
-The seat itself is simple to setup: fold it open, slide it onto the table and twist it tight Voila.
-There are also limitations as to the type of surfaces it can affix to though.
-It can only be used with tables that have straight edges without skirts or lips.
-This can cause difficulties for families hoping to use the chair at restaurants.
+The Lobster is simple to setup: fold it open, slide it onto the table and twist it tight, and voila, you're finished!
+There are certain limitations to the type of surfaces it can affix to though.
+It can only be used with tables that have straight edges without skirts or lips, which can cause difficulties for families hoping to use the chair at restaurants.

 Safety and Quality